Complete Guide to American Airlines Upgrades

 Frequently Asked Questions About AA Upgrades

-What is the difference between a systemwide upgrade and a miles upgrade on American Airlines?
+What is the difference between a systemwide upgrade and a paid upgrade on American Airlines?

 How do I check if upgrade space is available on my AA flight?